 As a secondary mathematics teacher for many years, as both a middle and high school teacher I've noticed how crucial a good middle school math background is to the child's success in the more intricate high school math classes.
 I teach math concepts clearly, relating them to the math the student already knows.
 Motivation is a key to a child's success in any subject; I make sure I challenge the student's intellect through imaginative kinesthetic activities, games and tournaments.
 I also focus on the end-of-year SOL...it's never too early to start preparing him or her for that.
 I've been privileged to help many kids overcome their math insecurity by showing them success from our collaboration.

 Off and on throughout my extensive teaching career, I have helped more than a few students pass the PSAT and SAT.
-I assess initially questions missed on both the mathematics and verbal pretests, teach all skills the student needs to just review or to learn, and carefully coach them through as many practice tests as he/she needs to successfully put these skills into action, and, most importantly, to feel confident enough to be able to say "I've got this test!"
-I also stress good test-taking strategies that will ensure this result.
+I assess initially questions missed on both the mathematics and verbal pretests, teach all skills the student needs to just review or to learn, give him or her test strategies to effectively apply this knowledge to solve problems and carefully coach them through as many practice tests as he/she needs to successfully put these skills into action, and, most importantly, to feel confident enough to be able to say "I've got this test!"

 I have been very successful preparing many students for the SAT.
 The difficult sections for most applicants are the math and sentence completion sections.
-After giving a student a practice SAT to diagnose weak verbal and math skill areas, I focus on knowledge, test strategies, speed, discipline and self-confidence.
+After giving a student a practice SAT to diagnose weak verbal and math skill areas, I focus on knowledge, test strategies to effectively problem-solve, speed, discipline and self-confidence.